neildanson/c_compiler/readme.md

 * Method names Begin with _ ✅
 * External methods should not be marked with _ ✅
 * Some weirdness with @PLT

+accept -c as parameter and pass into gcc as

+gcc -c ASSEMBLY_FILE -o OUTPUT_FILE

+where ASSEMBLY_FILE == OUTPUT_FILE with .o suffix